noufbmdev/Godot-Systems/README.md

 # Godot 4.0+ Systems

 Ready to use systems that you can add to your 2D projects easily.
-No need for credit but would appreciate it if you do 💗

 Originally I am creating and using these systems in my games, now I am trying to modularize them here so that it would be usable in any other context and I am sharing them for free because I love Godot and hope for its success and popularity 💗.

+No need for credit but would appreciate it if you do 💗✌️

 ## Systems
 - 🎬 Scene Manager ![TAG](https://img.shields.io/badge/In_Development-blue)